Content must be promoted.

 But here’s the ultimate trick of cross-promotion:

-For this post, I could easily “go on tour” arguing that marketers and PR professionals are spending way too much time at content creation compared to content promotion.
+RA great way of sparking conversations and word-of-mouth for your blog post is to make sure that you discuss your content yourself in front of other people’s audiences.
+For this post, I could “go on tour” arguing that marketers and PR professionals are spending way too much time at content creation compared to content promotion.
 I really think this is true — and I have the arguments to back up my claims.
 And of course, I have answers to how to do it and why it will benefit most brands.

 A couple of guest posts on influential platforms linking back to this cornerstone blog post won’t exactly hurt this post’s search rankings, either.
 Or why not talk about the problem of neglecting content promotion on a couple of digital marketing podcasts?
 I’m sure that would be a relevant topic for any podcast discussing content marketing.